In addition to ECE coursework, all Electrical and Computer Engineering students must fulfill several other required courses and electives including:

 Each student must complete three semester hours of coursework in Social & Behavioral Science Elective.

-*SOME of these classes have SECTIONS that will satisfy either the Cultural Diversity or Global Cultures flag that is required for the 12-14 Catalog.
+*SOME of these classes have sections that will satisfy either the Cultural Diversity or Global Cultures flag that is required for all Catalogs.

 Texas Legislative Requirement for Government